3 Real Numbers

 Warning

-• A set can have infinite lower bounds,
+• A set has infinite lower bounds,

 • The infimum does not belong to the set.